 - Examine issues of sustainability and ethics from an economic perspective, and critically appraise the ethical and sustainability implications of economic policy.

 - Integrate issues of national economic policy and analysis into a global context, and hence appreciate the value of international cooperation.

 - Use a range of entrepreneurial, innovative and transferable skills, such as writing clear and concise reports based on evidence and logic, making effective use of information technology, confident delivery of presentations, creative problem solving, financial skills and self-motivation.

 In addition to the financial sector, economics graduates are employed in a range of sectors and roles.
 They work in manufacturing, transport, communications, consulting, charitable organisations and public services such as the National Health Service (NHS).

 You will have the support of the faculty’s dedicated Talent Team which has an extensive network of employers with a wide range of internship possibilities2.
-The Talent Team will also support you with workshops and guidance on the various aspects of the employment process such as preparing your CV, interview practice and mock assessment centres.
-Our TalentFest event2 has previously hosted a number of speakers from different organisations to give careers advice including KPMG, Natwest, McKinsey & Company, Fidelity International.
+The Talent Team can also support you with workshops and guidance on the various aspects of the employment process such as preparing your CV, interview practice and mock assessment centres.
+In previous years, our TalentFest event2 has previously hosted a number of speakers from different organisations to give careers advice including KPMG, NatWest, McKinsey & Company, Fidelity International.

 Where our graduates work

 Upon successful completion, you should be well placed to pursue a wide variety of potential careers options in investment banking, accountancy, tax consultancy, government economists, auditing, derivatives trading, management, financial consultancy, mergers and acquisitions, and many more.